Zeke-OS/zeke/doc/coding_standards.markdown

 + `lowlevel.S`  Assembly source code; Note that capital S for user files as file names ending with small s are reserved for compilation time files
-+ `dev/`        Dev subsys modules
-+ `thscope/`    Functions that are called and excecuted in thread scope;
-                This means mainly syscall wrappers

 *Warning:* Assembly sources with small suffix (.s) might be removed by `make clean` as those are considered as automatically generated files.

 ### Global variables

-There should not be need for any global variables but since you'll be still declaring global variable please atleast use descriptive names.

-There has been both naming conventions used mixed case with underline between module name and rest of the name and everyting writen small with underlines.
+Historically there has been both naming conventions in use mixed case with underline between module name and rest of the name and everyting writen small with underlines.
 Third conventions is some very ugly that was inherited from CMSIS which we are now trying to get rid of.

-Following names are somewhat acceptable:
+All new source code should use following naming convention:

 + `module_feature_name`

-*Note:* `module_featureName` is obsoleted.

 ### Function names